Almost there!

 Below are the eligibility criteria for retirement plans in India:

-• Entry Age: In India, the minimum age for enrolling in most retirement plans is 18.
+• Entry age: In India, the minimum age for enrolling in most retirement plans is 18.
 This way, individuals can take charge of their financial future early and benefit from compounding.
 Depending on the specific plan, there may be a higher entry age limit.
 Before choosing a plan, make sure you understand its eligibility requirements.

 • Premiums: Your premium is the amount you contribute regularly to your retirement plan.
 Depending on your affordability and desired retirement income, you can choose these contributions.
 In some plans, you can adjust your premium contributions as your financial condition changes.

-• Vesting Age: In retirement plans, vesting age refers to the age at which you can begin receiving retirement benefits.
+• Vesting age: In retirement plans, vesting age refers to the age at which you can begin receiving retirement benefits.
 The age can vary depending on your specific plan, but it is typically between 40 and 80 years old.
 In some plans, you can purchase an immediate annuity, in which you begin receiving payments immediately after purchasing it.
 For retirement planning, it is crucial to know when you should start receiving annuity payments, since this determines when your retirement savings will be available to you.

 There is no one-size-fits-all retirement planning goal; your post-retirement income depends on your lifestyle, needs, and future plans.
 However, a few general rules can help you estimate how much to save.